Localized calculus for the Hecke category: On two-colored Jones-Wenzl projectors

 \begin{defn} A realization is called \emph{balanced for the pair $\{s,t\}$} if $[m-1]_s = [m-1]_t = 1$.
-The realization is called \emph{balanced} if it is balanced for every pair which generates a finite dihedral subgroup, and \emph{even-balanced} if it is balanced for every pair with $m_{st}$ even. \end{defn}
+The realization is called \emph{balanced} if it is balanced for every pair which generates a finite dihedral subgroup.
+It is \emph{even-balanced} if it is balanced for every pair with $m_{st}$ even, and \emph{odd-balanced} if it is balanced for every pair with $m_{st}$ odd. \end{defn}

 \begin{remark} Note that a balanced realization is not necessarily dihedrally faithful.
 For example, if $a_{st} = a_{ts} = -1$ then $[2] = 1$ and $[3] = 0$, so one has a balanced faithful realization if $m=3$.
 Continuing, $[4] = [5] = -1$ and $[6]=0$ so one has an unbalanced non-faithful realization if $m=6$.
 Continuing, $[7] = [8] = 1$ and $[9]=0$ so one has a balanced non-faithful realization if $m=9$. \end{remark}